zalando-incubator/kube-ingress-aws-controller/README.md

 - Automatic forwarding of requests to all Worker Nodes, even with auto scaling
 - Automatic cleanup of unnecessary managed resources
 - Support for internet-facing and internal load balancers
+- Support for multiple Auto Scaling Groups
+- Support for instances that are not part of Auto Scaling Group
 - Can be used in clusters created by [Kops](https://github.com/kubernetes/kops), see our [deployment guide for Kops](deploy/kops.md)

 ## Upgrade